 1. You should never have to pay to promote anything

-In Ways To Avoid Work from Home Scams I warn against people joining biz opps that require an upfront fee before you even get started.
+In Ways To Avoid Work From Home Scams I warn against people joining biz opps that require an upfront fee before you even get started.

 I firmly believe any legitimate work from home opportunity should provide you with the tools you need to do the job.

-The fact you need to pay out between $376 and $630 before you’ve even made a sale means you’re starting on the back foot and there’s a risk you could be worse off if you find out out it’s not for you.
+The fact you need to pay out between $376 and $630 before you’ve even made a sale means you’re starting on the back foot and there’s a risk you could be worse off if you find out it’s not for you.

 2. Don’t pretend the webinar is live when it’s clearly not